drakkan/sftpgo/docs/full-configuration.md

   - `bind_port`, integer.
 The port used for serving SFTP requests.
 Default: 2022
   - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: ""
   - `idle_timeout`, integer.
 Deprecated, please use the same key in `common` section.
   - `max_auth_tries` integer.
 Maximum number of authentication attempts permitted per connection.
 If set to a negative number, the number of attempts is unlimited.
-If set to zero, the number of attempts are limited to 6.
+If set to zero, the number of attempts is limited to 6.
   - `banner`, string.
 Identification string used by the server.
 Leave empty to use the default banner.
 Default `SFTPGo_<version>`, for example `SSH-2.0-SFTPGo_0.9.5`
   - `upload_mode` integer.
 Deprecated, please use the same key in `common` section.
   - `actions`, struct.
 Deprecated, please use the same key in `common` section.